 The Division of Trauma and Fracture Surgery sponsors a 12-month program for high-performing premedical undergraduates and graduate medical students called the Adult Learner Clinical Exploration (ACE) Program for Orthopedic Trauma.
 We encourage qualified applicants with a demonstrated career interest in orthopedic trauma surgery to apply.
-The program offers four paid positions each year.

 The purpose of the ACE Program is to provide a full-immersion experience in all aspects of orthopedic trauma services.
 If you are accepted into this program, you have the chance to observe all phases of the clinical and basic science research processes and gain in-depth exposure to orthopedic surgery and academic medicine.

 Most ACE participants go on to either medical school (if an undergraduate student at a college or university) or to orthopedic surgical residencies at hospitals throughout the country (if already in medical school).
 A small minority have not pursued medicine and have instead used their training to pursue careers in business and finance.

 As a participant in the ACE program, you receive direct supervision from Kenneth A. Egol, MD, chief of the Division of Trauma and Fracture Surgery and vice chair for education in the Department of Orthopedic Surgery, and Sanjit R. Konda, MD, director of geriatric orthopedic trauma and fracture surgery.
 You are involved in studies evaluating functional outcomes of fractures and traumas to the musculoskeletal system.